 - Color on coloring pages, especially characters or drawings your child loves.

 - Tear construction paper, then glue it onto a blank sheet using glue sticks to make a collage.

 - Paint with a paint brush or sponge.

 - Trace letters and numbers.

 Free printables: Help your child trace and recognize letters and numbers with sample worksheets!
-Join my newsletter and download them below—at no extra cost to you:
+Join my newsletter and grab them below—at no cost to you:

 - Washing hands.
 Encourage your child to wash his hands on his own, from turning the faucet to drying his hands.

 - Brushing teeth.
 Have him squeeze the toothpaste onto the brush, fill his cup, and brush his teeth.

 - Using buttons and zippers.
 Start with simple buttons like snap-ons before advancing to more complicated ones that loop through a hole.
 Then, teach him how to use zippers, like the ones on pants or backpacks.

 - Eating finger foods.
 Encourage your child to feed himself, especially finger food with different textures.